Gardens, (Green) Squares, and Parks in Paris

 Jardin des Tuileries

 The Tuileries Garden is one of the most famous parks and popular gardens in the French capital.
 Located next to the Louvre museum, the Tuileries is known for its grandeur, thanks to its formal and classical style.
-Built by Catherine de Medici in the 16th century, it has impeccably maintained tree-lined promenades, lawns, and shrubs with a scattering of ponds and fountains to pause and people-watch.
+Built by Catherine de Medici in the 16th century, it has impeccably maintained tree-lined promenades, lawns, and shrubs, with a scattering of ponds and fountains for pausing and people-watching.

 It is a welcome break from all the noise, the pollution, and the hassle of city life.
-Popular with tourists and locals, the Tuileries never fails to impress, be it a summer full of blossoming flowers or winter with its festive Christmas market.
+Popular with tourists and locals alike, the Tuileries never fails to impress, be it in summer or at Christmas, with its festive market.

 There is a Ferris wheel (Grande Roue De Paris) at the end of this lovely park that offers a great view of the city.